SwiftERM Hyper-personalisation for ecommerce email marketing

 Many customer service organisations tackle this challenge by deploying or upgrading customer-facing and agent-facing knowledge bases.
 Improved delivery of contextual knowledge to an employee or customer reduces a provider’s time to answer by 20% to 80%, raising competency and satisfaction.

-However, it is not unusual that organisations deploy multiple knowledge bases and create islands of knowledge.
+However, it is not unusual for organisations to deploy multiple knowledge bases and create islands of knowledge.
 These may be for:

 • A particular group of employees.